 An important part of the course is the last two or three weeks, when it departs from the traditional topics taught in similar courses in other universities, and delves into some of the modern research in combinatorics.
 In particular, the lectures on spectral graph theory and the basic introduction to matroid theory are extremely rewarding, since Professor van Zwam himself is a matroid theorist.
 There is usually less homework assigned from this part, but the material is wonderfully presented by Professor van Zwam; these last couple of lectures also serve as sufficient background to the graduate course on matroid theory, MAT 595.

-This graduate topics course is usually offered by Professor Seymour (the matroid theory course has also been offered by Professor van Zwam).
+This graduate topics course is usually offered by Professors Chudnovsky or Seymour.
 The course changes from semester to semester, but is usually one of the three following topics.

 Matroid Theory: This class is offered by either Professor Seymour or Professor van Zwam, and serves as a rigorous introduction to matroids, which are discrete structures similar to graphs that exhibit properties of rank and linear independence.
 This theory is young and exciting, and the course covers most of its seminal results in addition to going into current research topics.
 The instructor’s notes are usually used in conjunction with Oxley’s classic textbook.